How do I register for Norseman?

-How does the extra chances in the draw work?
+How do the extra chances in the draw work?

-Since enrolment for the 2016 race we started giving extra chances for athletes not successful in the draw.
+For the 2016 race, we started giving extra chances for athletes not successful in the draw.
 Adding an extra chance for every consecutive unsuccessful year.

-First year 1 applying, gves chance in the draw.
+First-year applying gives 1 chance in the draw.

 The extra chances can be tracked on the athlete profile on www.race.se.

-If awarded a starting slot, or if not signing up consecutive years, counter will be reset.
+If awarded a starting slot, or if not signing up consecutive years, the counter will be reset.

-I want to race to raise money for my favourite charity.
+I want to race to raise money for my favorite charity.
 Do you have any slots allocated to this that I can have?

 We do not have any charity slots.
 That said we donate significant amounts ourselves, and encourage our athletes to do so as well.
 For all practical purposes, the size of our race prohibits us from offering charity slots.
 To treat our thousands of applicants fairly we want as many of our slots as possible to go into the draw where everyone has a chance.